nurzhanizbassov/vue-spa-flask/README.md

         in the backend/scripts/activate_dev_env.sh script
         for automatically openning up 4 other terminals:

-         1. For launching backend server:
+          - For launching backend server:

               python appserver.py (virtualenv already activated)

-         2. Running and showing output of redis.
+          - Running and showing output of redis.
-         3. For opening editor (vim in my case) inside of the frontend directory with the required nodejs activated
+          - For opening editor (vim in my case) inside of the frontend directory with the required nodejs activated
-         4. Launching the frontend:
+          - Launching the frontend:

-            npm run dev (required nodejs already activated).
+              npm run dev (required nodejs already activated)

       Otherwise update the backend/scripts/activate_dev_env.sh script
       for your desktop environment (Gnome, KDE etc) or open the terminals and run the required services manually.

-    Note:
+    **Note:**

     If you decide to run the services manually you need to run: